 Aloe Vera juice:

 Excellent hydrating properties, appeasing and regenerating.
 It also reduces brown spots.
-Purifying and astringent it can be used on oily skins.
+Purifying and astringent, you can use it on oily skins.
 It will act as a healing agent on burns or open sores.

 2- The Essential Oils